LHNCBC/lforms-firebase-fhir/README_firebasefhir.md

 # firebaseFhirMiddleware
 This is an express style middleware to mount on an express server application.
-The middleware acts as an intermediary to a backend internal FHIR server to a front end firebase web application.
+The middleware acts as an intermediary to a backend internal FHIR server for a front end firebase web application.
 In addition to providing user authentication functionality, if the user creates a fhir resource on the server, it stores resource ids in a firebase database associated with user account.
-Currently only Questionnaire and QuestionnaireResponse resources are supported to store the ids.
+Currently, storing IDs is only supported for Questionnaire and QuestionnaireResponse resources.

 * The client is expected to be a firebase application.
 For details see <https://firebase.google.com>.